-- The July precipitation outlook continues the pattern we have seen this spring and summer, a tendency for below normal precipitation.
+- The July precipitation outlook has equal chances of above, normal and below normal precipitation.
 July precipitation normals range from just under three inches in northwest Minnesota to about five inches in southeastern counties.

 [see: Climate Prediction Center 30-day Outlook | July Precipitation Normal Map]

-- To go along with the dry outlook, the July temperature outlook also looks to be tilted to above normal.
+- The warm summer continues with July temperature outlook weighted to be above normal, especially in the southwest part of Minnesota.
 Normal July high temperatures are in the 80s in the south and the upper 70s in the north.
 Normal July low temperatures are in the 50s in the north, and in the 60s in the south.

 [see: Climate Prediction Center 30-day Outlook ]

-- The 90-day precipitation and temperature outlook for July through September indicates equal chances for above, normal and below normal precipitation.
-It looks like there is a continued tendency for above normal temperature conditions.
-Looking ahead to the winter of 2021-22, there are equal chances of below, normal and above normal temperatures and the same with precipitation.
+- The 90-day precipitation and temperature outlook for July through September indicates a tendency for dry and warm conditions.
+The only exception may be in northwest Minnesota where there are equal chances for above, normal and below normal temperature.
+Looking ahead to the winter of 2022-23, there are equal chances of below, normal and above normal temperatures and the same with precipitation.